 Students can also undertake research in any of the precinct's affiliated medical research institutes and in St Vincent's Hospital departments.

-Please contact the relevant supervisors listed in the Research Groups link, or in the booklet below to discuss admissions into the Honours or Masters of Biomedical Science program at the Eastern Hill Precinct.
+Please contact the relevant supervisors listed in the Project Repository to discuss admissions into the Honours or Masters of Biomedical Science program at the Eastern Hill Precinct.

 - Master of Biomedical Science Program